Billions for the Army Instead of Health, Education, and Social Services? We Need Democratic Control Over Federal Finances.

 Problem

 - We can vote on laws, but not on billion-dollar expenditures.
-Parliament decides …: We can vote on laws, but not on billion-dollar expenditures.
 Parliament decides on tax money without democratic control.

-- In parliament, billion-dollar expenditures are not decided by factual arguments,…: In parliament, billion-dollar expenditures are not decided by factual arguments, but by the strength of lobby groups.
-Well-organized interest groups push through their concerns – the population has no…
+- In parliament, billion-dollar expenditures are not decided by factual arguments, but by the strength of lobby groups.
+Well-organized interest groups push through their concerns – the population has no control over this distribution of federal spending.

-- Whether school building or bypass road: in the cantons, eligible voters can have…: Whether school building or bypass road: in the cantons, eligible voters can have a say in major expenditures; yet, when it comes to the federal billion-dollar expenditures for the army, roads, or subs…
+- Whether school building or bypass road: in the cantons, eligible voters can have a say in major expenditures; yet, when it comes to the federal billion-dollar expenditures for the army, roads, or subsidies, the people have no say.

 Solution

-- With the financial referendum, eligible voters can demand the final say on major…: With the financial referendum, eligible voters can demand the final say on major federal expenditures.
+- With the financial referendum, eligible voters can demand the final say on major federal expenditures.
 50,000 signatures are sufficient to trigger a referendum on billion-dollar expenditures.

-- The financial referendum is not a new invention: in the cantons, the financial r…: The financial referendum is not a new invention: in the cantons, the financial referendum has been established as a form of democratic control for decades.
-The federal government is thus adopting a pr…
+- The financial referendum is not a new invention: in the cantons, the financial referendum has been established as a form of democratic control for decades.
+The federal government is thus adopting a proven successful model.

-- Experience from the cantons shows: the mere possibility of a financial referendu…: Experience from the cantons shows: the mere possibility of a financial referendum leads to more careful decisions.
-Parliament and administration must better justify their expenditures and take societa…
+- Experience from the cantons shows: the mere possibility of a financial referendum leads to more careful decisions.
+Parliament and administration must better justify their expenditures and take societal interests more into account.

-- The financial referendum applies to one-time expenditures over X million or recu…: The financial referendum applies to one-time expenditures over X million or recurring expenditures over Y million.
-Not every small expense goes to the people – but the large, groundbreaking decisions…
+- The financial referendum applies to one-time expenditures over X million or recurring expenditures over Y million.
+Not every small expense goes to the people – but the large, groundbreaking decisions do.

-- Sustainability requires long-term thinking: while parliament often follows short…: Sustainability requires long-term thinking: while parliament often follows short-term interests, the electorate can also bring in the perspective of future generations through the financial referendum…
+- Sustainability requires long-term thinking: while parliament often follows short-term interests, the electorate can also bring in the perspective of future generations through the financial referendum.

 Benefit

-- More democracy: The electorate finally gains a say even in large federal expendi…: More democracy: The electorate finally gains a say even in large federal expenditures.
+- More democracy: The electorate finally gains a say even in large federal expenditures.
 An important gap in direct democracy is closed.

-- Better decisions: Billion-franc expenditures must in the future be publicly just…: Better decisions: Billion-franc expenditures must in the future be publicly justified and transparently prepared.
+- Better decisions: Billion-franc expenditures must in the future be publicly justified and transparently prepared.
 This leads to more thoughtful and balanced financial decisions.

-- Proven system: What has been successfully practiced in the cantons for decades i…: Proven system: What has been successfully practiced in the cantons for decades is finally coming to the federal level.
+- Proven system: What has been successfully practiced in the cantons for decades is finally coming to the federal level.
 A tested instrument for more democratic control.

-- Intergenerational justice: The young generation is given a voice in expenditures…: Intergenerational justice: The young generation is given a voice in expenditures that they will have to repay later.
+- Intergenerational justice: The young generation is given a voice in expenditures that they will have to repay later.
 Future-oriented perspectives are given more weight.

-- Democratic financial policy: Instead of lobby interests, the needs of the popula…: Democratic financial policy: Instead of lobby interests, the needs of the population will determine large expenditures in the future.
+- Democratic financial policy: Instead of lobby interests, the needs of the population will determine large expenditures in the future.
 This strengthens a balanced, responsible financial policy.